-То Do the following Pan to another area of an image Using the Pan tool , drag the image until the area you want to see is visible.
-Zoom in and out Using the Zoom in tool \bigcirc or the Zoom out tool \bigcirc , click in the preview window.
-Fit an image in the preview window Click the Zoom to fit 🔯 button.
-Display an image at its actual size Click the 100% button.
-View the corrected image in a single preview window Click the Full preview button .
-View the corrected image in one window and the original image in another window Click the Before and after full preview button View the image in one window with a divider between the original and corrected versions Click the Before and after split preview button .
-Move your pointer over the dashed divider line, and drag to move the divider to another area of the image.
+То Do the following Rotate the image Click the Rotate left button or the Rotate right button.
+Pan to another area of an image Using the Pan tool , drag the image until the area you want to see is visible.
+Zoom in and out Using the Zoom in tool $\bigcirc$ or the Zoom out tool $\bigcirc$ , click in the preview window.
+Fit an image in the preview window Click the Zoom to fit 🛈 button.
+Display an image at its actual size Click the 100% (100) button.
+View the corrected image in a single preview window Click the Full preview button View the corrected image in one window and the original ima another window ge in Click the Before and after full preview button View the image in one window with a divider between the ori and corrected versions Ginal Click the Before and after split preview button pointer over the dashed divider line, and drag to move the divider to another area of the image.